henk-vdb/getcleandata/CodeBook.md

 - "signal"      - The signal that was recorded for the observation.

-- "averagemean" - The arithmetic mean or average of the mean variable of the recorded signal for the subject, doing the activity.
+- "averagemean" - The arithmetic mean or average of the mean measurement of the recorded signal for the subject, doing the activity.
 Units are normalized and bounded within [-1,1].

-- "averagestandarddeviation" - The arithmetic mean or average of the standard deviation variable of the recorded signal for the subject, doing the activity.
+- "averagestandarddeviation" - The arithmetic mean or average of the standard deviation measurement of the recorded signal for the subject, doing the activity.
 Units are normalized and bounded within [-1,1].